sergiogm93/form_html/README.md

-# html
+# Form HTML

+Form developed in HTML language.
+This form can be used by a company to get to know some personal data.
 These files are created within the framework of 'HTML, CSS y JavaScript' course (Hong Kong University of Science and Technology: HKUST) from 'Coursera.org'.